Onat-Inak/Computer-Vision/ReadMe.md

 - Statistics and Machine Learning Toolbox

 ## How to run
-Add folder to path, run the *main.m* function to run our image processing pipeline, from image loading to correspondence and change visualization.
-Alternatively, the *GUI.m* file can be used to run our functionalities through a graphical user interface.
+Add folder to local path, run the *main.m* function to open our graphical user interface.
+This interface bundles all functionalities implemented within our project.

 On a more granular level, our software can be divided into three functional groups: Module 1, Image Segmentation and Module 2.
 While Module 1 corresponds to image preprocessing and image matching, Module 2 includes functionalities for the change analysis and visualization.